wp-plugins/microblog-poster/readme.txt

 Deactivate/Activate MicroblogPoster plugin.

 == Frequently Asked Questions ==

 = My blog is hosted on shared hosting, can I use MicroblogPoster? =

+Warning about inherent php script execution time limitation that some Hosting Providers apply on shared accounts (max_execution_time PHP setting).
+Since *MicroblogPoster* needs time to update all your social accounts when publishing a new blog post, this limit might be reached and script execution stopped.
+In order to avoid it, please limit the number of social accounts based on your environment script execution time limit.

+= My blog is hosted on shared hosting, can I use MicroblogPoster? =